TheMonk2121/ai-dev-tasks/400_guides/400_10_integrations-models.md

 - **2025-01-XX**: Integrated with AI frameworks and performance optimization
 - **2025-01-XX**: Added comprehensive security and testing frameworks
 - **2025-09-13**: Added Cursor IDE integration documentation
+- **2025-09-15**: Updated all command examples to use UV package management standards
+- **2025-09-15**: Aligned testing references with current UV standards and testing markers

 ---